Glass Box Cafe

 The remaining two walls — housing service functions and the kitchen — are solid, providing necessary acoustic and visual separation while grounding the glass pavilion to its site.

-Spatial Organization
+Spatial Organization & Materials

 The cafe organizes vertically around a dramatic double-height void that runs the full depth of the building.
 This void is the spatial engine of the design — it connects the two levels visually, allows daylight to penetrate deep into the plan, and creates the sense of generosity that makes the cafe memorable.

 The ground floor handles primary functions: a service counter with pastry displays, the main seating area with a mix of two-tops and communal tables, and stone-clad planters that bring landscape elements inside.
+A sculptural yellow staircase — powder-coated steel with perforated treads — rises through the void to the mezzanine level so guests see the vertical drama as soon as they enter.